RossJ24/JKZDB/readme.md

 # CPSC 426 Final Project: JKZDB

-JKZDB is a hash-sharded database over BoltDB that utilizes two-phase commit protocol to ensure atomic updates.
-JKZDB can be interacted with using a RESTful API implemented in Go that provides common features typically associated with bank accounts.
+JKZDB is a hash-sharded database built over BoltDB that utilizes two-phase commit (2PC) protocol to ensure atomic updates.
+JKZDB can be interacted with using a RESTful API implemented in Go.
+The database currently provides common features typically associated with bank accounts such as deposits, withdrawals, and transactions between two users.

 ## Running the Database